Beyond segregation: How Nordic countries are planning for socially inclusive cities

 As these divides deepen, how are national and local governments in the Nordic Region working to foster more inclusive cities and neighbourhoods?
 What role do data-driven indicators, participatory planning, and urban design play?

-Find out in this webinar on April 30 when we will launch our new report Beyond segregation: Nordic approaches to socially inclusive cities.
-Everyone who registers for the event will receive a link to the report and webinar recording afterwards.
+In this webinar on April 30, we launched our new report Beyond segregation: Nordic approaches to socially inclusive cities.

 Speakers and panelists include:

-- Suvi Anttila, Senior Specialist Ministry of the Environment, Finland
+• Jaana Nevalainen, Senior Specialist, Ministry of the Environment, Finland

 Moderator: Annika Östman, Nordregio